gepid-upf/myb/README.md

 If the sensors are not communicating with the ESP 32, consider adding 10kΩ pull-up resistors to the SCL and SDA lines.

-If you're using ESP 32 on Windows and is having the [ESP 32 Reset To Bootloader Issue (#136)](https://github.com/espressif/esptool/issues/136), add a 2.2uF capacitor conencted between GND and EN pins of ESP 32 module.

 ![alt text](images/wiring.png "Wiring for ESP 32 DevKitC.")

+If you're using ESP 32 on Windows and is having the [ESP 32 Reset to Bootloader](https://github.com/espressif/esptool/issues/136) issue, add a 2.2uF capacitor conencted between GND and EN pins of ESP 32 module.

 ### Configuration and Flash

 1. Clone the code provided in this repository to your PC.

-2. To use the SPIFFS, you need a tool to create the SPIFFS partition image - I recommend using [igrr](https://github.com/igrr)'s [mkspiffs](https://github.com/igrr/mkspiffs).
+2. To use the SPIFFS, you need a tool to create the SPIFFS partition image - we recommend using [igrr](https://github.com/igrr)'s [mkspiffs](https://github.com/igrr/mkspiffs).
-After creating the SPIFFS image, use the esptool to flash it to the module.
+After creating the SPIFFS image, use the `esptool` to flash the image binary to the module.
-If you're gonna use the `partitions.csv`, use the following config:
+If you're gonna use the `partitions.csv` file, use the following configuration:
 ```
 BLOCK SIZE = 4096
 PAGE SIZE = 256